2 Day Ice Cave Tour from Reykjavik . 2 day ice cave tour Reykjavik.

-Adults: 690,- USD per person. in a double bedroom with private WC.
+Adults: 790,- USD per person. in a double bedroom and with private WC.

 Guide for 2 days, vehicle transportation for 2 days, accommodation, dinner and breakfast

-Ice cave tour, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, Northern Lights.
+Ice cave tour, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, and Northern Lights.

-Accommodation: Our own guesthouse “The Middle of Nowhere” located in a lava field with no light pollution – perfect for northern lights photography.
-All rooms are double twin with private toilet.
+Our own guesthouse “The Middle of Nowhere” located in a lava field with no light pollution – perfect for northern lights photography.
+All rooms are double twin and include a private toilet.
 Shower facilities are shared.

-Walking per day: 1-3 hours total – often on icy or uneven ground.
+1-3 hours total – often on icy and/or uneven ground.
 This tour is not for people with weak knees, backs or other injuries…

-What to wear: We are in the arctic and the weather can be windy and brutal in the winter.
+We are in the arctic and the weather can be windy and brutal in the winter.
 Therefore it is very important to dress well.
 Bring good hiking boots and warm socks, windproof and rainproof outer layer, light and warm inner layer, such as wool, fleece or thermal.
 Also remember a scarf and gloves.
-NO trainers, NO city boots.
+NO trainers, and NO city boots.